cofheim/MyNoteBook/README.md

 # MyNoteBook

-Простое приложение для управления контактами, созданное с использованием C++ и Windows Forms.
+A simple contact management application created using C++ and Windows Forms.

-## Возможности
+## Features

-- Добавление, редактирование и удаление контактов
-- Поиск контактов по различным критериям:
+- Adding, editing and deleting contacts
+- Search for contacts by various criteria:
-  - Имя
+  - First Name
-  - Фамилия
+  - Last Name
-  - Номер телефона
+  - Phone number
   - Email
-  - Адрес
+  - Address
-- Экспорт контактов:
+- Export contacts:
-  - В Excel (новый или существующий файл)
-  - В Word (новый или существующий файл)
-- Сохранение и загрузка контактов из файлов
-- **Поддержка формата JSON** для хранения контактов
+  - To Excel (new or existing file)
+- Save and load contacts from files
+- **JSON format support** for storing contacts
-  - Автоматическая загрузка контактов из JSON
+  - Automatic loading of contacts from JSON
-  - Улучшенное сохранение данных
-  - Лучшая совместимость с современными приложениями
+  - Improved data storage
+  - Better compatibility with modern applications

-## Требования
+## Requirements

 - Windows OS
-- Visual Studio 2019 или новее
+- Visual Studio 2019 or newer
 - .NET Framework 4.8
-- Библиотека Newtonsoft.Json (включена)
+- Newtonsoft.Json library (included)
-- Microsoft Excel (для функций экспорта в Excel)
+- Microsoft Excel (for Excel export functions)
-- Microsoft Word (для функций экспорта в Word)

-## Инструкции по сборке
+## Build Instructions

-1. Откройте `NBapp.sln` в Visual Studio
+1. Open `NBapp.sln` in Visual Studio
-2. Соберите решение (Ctrl+Shift+B)
+2. Build the solution (Ctrl+Shift+B)
-3. Запустите приложение (F5)
+3. Run the application (F5)

-## Поддержка JSON
+## JSON Support

-Приложение использует JSON как формат по умолчанию для хранения контактов. При запуске приложение автоматически ищет файл `contacts.json` в директории приложения и загружает контакты из него. При добавлении или удалении контактов изменения автоматически сохраняются в этот файл.
+The application uses JSON as the default format for storing contacts.
+At startup, the application automatically looks for the `contacts.json` file in the application directory and loads contacts from it.
+When adding or removing contacts, changes are automatically saved to this file.

-## Возможности экспорта
+## Export Features

-### Экспорт в Excel
+### Export to Excel
-Позволяет экспортировать список контактов в:
+Allows you to export the list of contacts to:
-- Новый файл Excel (.xlsx)
+- New Excel file (.xlsx)
-- Существующий файл Excel (как новый лист)

-### Экспорт в Word
-Позволяет экспортировать список контактов в:
-- Новый документ Word (.docx)
-- Существующий документ Word (как новую страницу)
+- Existing Excel file (as a new sheet)

-## Скриншоты
+## Screenshots

-[Добавьте скриншоты здесь]
+[Add screenshots here]

-## Лицензия
+## License

-[Информация о лицензии]
+[License information]